 The Council on Language Instruction (CLI) has established a procedure for students who have diagnosed disabilities affecting foreign language acquisition.
 This process accommodates properly documented disabilities while maximizing the benefits students derive from engaging in the study of a foreign language and culture.

 To seek assistance on or substitution of the Weinberg foreign language proficiency requirement based on a diagnosed disability affecting foreign language acquisition, follow the steps below.
 Start the process early so that you will have sufficient time to make a plan to satisfy the requirement before graduation.
 Keep in mind that Weinberg College does not waive this requirement.
 Students must complete the foreign language proficiency requirement with appropriate accommodations or substitute courses.

-Note: Assistance through the CLI Proficiency Committee or appointment of a Language Proficiency Adviser may be more limited during the summer.
+Note: Assistance through the Language Proficiency Committee or appointment of a Language Proficiency Adviser may be more limited during the summer.
 If you are planning to take a foreign language at Northwestern during the summer, it is advised that you submit this request form by early spring.

-- The CLI Proficiency Committee will assign a Language Proficiency Adviser if an accommodation is warranted.
+- The Language Proficiency Committee will assign a Language Proficiency Adviser if an accommodation is warranted.
 The LPA will contact you and will guide you through the petition process.
 Assignment of an LPA does not imply approval of a substitution for the foreign language requirement.
 You will need to attempt appropriate foreign language courses with support of your LPA before substitute courses are considered.

 Once you are enrolled and classes are in session, contact the LPA at least once every two weeks to discuss your progress.
 It is your responsibility to keep the LPA informed of your progress.
 Contact AccessibleNU and the LPA whenever you have questions or concerns.
 AccessibleNU and the LPA will suggest additional help as needed.